 Test driver in Williams and Ferrari

 He left Minardi in 2001 and decided to sign a contract with Williams, but only as a test driver.
-After two years with the team, he got a chance to compete in the Italian Grand Prix, replacing Ralf Schumacher, and he did well.
+After two years with the team, he got a chance to compete in the 2003 Italian Grand Prix as a replacement for Ralf Schumacher, and he did well.
 Gene was fifth but that wasn’t enough to secure him a regular driving.
 He had to wait until 2004 when he replaced Ralf Schumacher again at the French and British Grand Prix races.

 The first Spaniard to win 24 Hours of Le Mans

-Driving the same car in 2009 and sharing the seat with David Brabham and Alexander Wurz, Gene won the one of the most prestigious races in the world what is still the biggest achievement in his career.
-He is also the first driver from Spain who won 24 Hours of Le Mans.
+Driving the same car in 2009 and sharing the seat with David Brabham and Alexander Wurz, Gene won the world's greatest endurance race.
+He was the first driver from Spain who won 24 Hours of Le Mans.

 Before the start of the 2012 season, Marc moved to the famous Audi Sport Team Joest to compete in the selected races of the FIA World Endurance Championship.
-The same year, he was the winner of the 6 Hours of Spa, then he was 3rd at 24 Hours of Le Mans in 2013 and was 2nd at Le Mans in 2014.
+He was the winner of the 6 Hours of Spa and fourth at Le Mans.

 Economist, linguist, intellectual

-In 2010, Marc started to work as z TV pundit, commenting Formula 1 races for Spanish television while in 2013 he became an expert analyst for the Italian Sky Sports television.
+Since 2010, Marc also works as TV pundit, commenting Formula 1 races, first for Spanish television and then for the Italian Sky Sports television.